Guang (vessel)

 The guang has a single thick foot, and a thick hollow body that represents one or more stylized animals (some have a head at both ends).
 Guangs have a vertical handle at one end and a spout at the other, both zoomorphic, and were often highly decorated with taotie.
 The handle of the guang is of often in the shape of the neck and head of an animal with stylized horns, and the spout of the vessel is in the form of the head of a creature whose mouth constitutes the end of the spout.
 The back and animal head at the pouring end usually are a removable lid, lifted off for pouring.

 Their main period of use was during the Shang and Zhou dynasties, from around 1700 to 900 BCE; thereafter the shape was sometimes used in a revivalist spirit.
-The Ritual wine server (guang), Indianapolis Museum of Art, 60.43 is a fine example from about 1100 BC.
+The Ritual wine server (guang), Indianapolis Museum of Art, 60.43 is a fine example from about 1100 BCE.